MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/supply-chain/sales-marketing/contacts-template-mapping-direct.md

 > [!NOTE]
 > Antes de usar a solução Prospect to cash, você deve familiarizar-se com a [Integração de dados do Dynamics 365](/common-data-service/entity-reference/dynamics-365-integration).

-Este tópico discute os modelos e as tarefas subjacentes usadas para sincronizar Contato (Contatos) e Contato (Clientes) de entidades diretamente do Microsoft Dynamics 365 for Sales com o Microsoft Dynamics 365 for Finance and Operations, Enterprise Edition.
+Este tópico discute os modelos e as tarefas subjacentes usados para sincronizar as entidades Contato (Contatos) e Contato (Clientes) diretamente do Microsoft Dynamics 365 for Sales para o Microsoft Dynamics 365 for Finance and Operations.

 ## <a name="data-flow-in-prospect-to-cash"></a>Fluxo de dados no Prospect to cash